- Chicago, Illinois, USA

 - August 07

-- Sarah Fister Gale is a freelance writer, novelist and wine-drinker based in Chicago.
+- Sarah Fister Gale is a freelance journalist, novelist and wine-drinker based in Chicago.
 She is agented by the fabulous Jacquie Flynn of Joelle Delbourgo Associates who is currently seeking a good home for her novel, Losing Jenni, a story of a little girl who drowns in the Chicago River, and the amazing choice her mother makes to cope with her loss.

 MY RECENT POSTS